r-lib/otelsdk/tests/testthat/_snaps/checks.md

       helper(v)
     Condition
       Error in `helper()`:
       !
-Invalid argument: `ct` must be one of 'json', 'application/json', 'binary', 'application/x-protobuf', but it is 'foo'.
+Invalid argument: `ct` must be one of 'http/json', 'http/protobuf', but it is 'foo'.
     Code
       v2 <- 1:10
       helper(v2)
     Condition
       Error in `helper()`:
       !
-Invalid argument: ct must a string, one of 'json', 'application/json', 'binary', 'application/x-protobuf', but it is an integer vector.
+Invalid argument: ct must a string, one of 'http/json', 'http/protobuf', but it is an integer vector.

 # as_otlp_content_type_env